Table of Contents

 Strategic Communication Plan vs Communication Strategy

-A business needs to be producing content that is interesting and also hitting the mark in terms of engagement within corporate communication developed to inform and motivate employees.
+A business needs to be producing content that is interesting and also hits the mark in terms of engagement within corporate communication developed to inform and motivate employees.
 To be able to write stories that are interesting and that generate new ideas, this is what we can do:

-What is the Purpose of Strategic Communications?
+What is the Goal of Strategic Communications

-Here’s how we can achieve this objective.
+Here’s how you can achieve your strategic communications goals.

 Align Objectives